gcarreno/fpdbus-tools/README.md

 This cli util has no dependencies in terms of packages.

 This is a command line utility that you can use in scripting.
 It does not have the visual aid to browse your exposed DBus services.
+You will have done so with a DBus debug tool like the above mentioned `fpdbusview` of [D-Feet](https://wiki.gnome.org/Apps/DFeet).
+Once you have the necessary information, you can use `dbus2pas` to generate ObjectPascal code to wrap around the service and ease it's use via a more OOP way.

 Here are the options to use dbus2pas.